IlluminatiFish/EmailAnalyzer/README.md

 # EmailAnalyzer
-A short python script that allows you to enter headers from any email service and extracts the relevant data that can be used later on in many ways such as reporting and indicent responses.
+A short python script that allows you to enter headers from any email service and extracts the relevant data that can be used later on in many ways such as reporting and incident responses.

 Icon Key:
 | Icon | Description |